 Immediately after his return home, Mr. Sheean entered the law office of John A. Rawlins, Secretary of War under President Grant, and formerly on the staff of Gen. Grant.
 He was in his boyhood days a schoolmaster with our subject, and with him young Sheean remained until he was admitted to the bar by the Supreme Court of Illinois.
 This was then presided over by Judge John D. Caton, Chief justice; Sidney Breese, and Pinkney H. Walker.
 After his admission to the bar Mr. Sheean commenced the practice of his profession with his former preceptor, Mr. Rawlins, and the partnership existed until January, 1862.
 In the meantime Mr. Rawlins became an aide on the staff of Gen. Grant, and after he withdrew from his law practice, Mr. Sheean conducted it until 1867.
 He then associated himself with his cousin, Philip J. Galvin, and later took into partnership his brother, Thomas J., with whom he is still associated.
 The Sheean brothers have been extremely successful in their law practice.

-were taken to during there time as prisoners.
+Fort Delaware, the other prison these men were taken to during there time as prisoners. |

 During the progress of the Civil War our subject had an experience similar to that of M. Y. Johnson, which is detailed in the biography of that gentleman elsewhere in this volume.
 Both were arrested and imprisoned, failed to obtain a hearing although making the most earnest efforts to do so, and were finally released without even knowing the charges, by reason of which they were deprived of their liberty.
 The same judgment was rendered by the Supreme Court in Mr. Sheean's case, as in Mr. Johnson's.